LennardF1989/BF2042-Portal-Docs/README.md

 </block>
 ```
 ````

+### Images
+It's possible to include images on your pages.
+Simply create a folder with the same name as your Markdown-file (eg. `CountOf.md` becomes a folder called `CountOf`), move the Markdown-file inside that folder and rename it to `index.md`.
+You can now also place images in the folder.
+Reference them with the following URL: `/resources/<path to subfolder>/<filename>.<extension>`.

 ## First steps
 With this being a new project, the first steps to take is probably to go over the original block documentation and extend them with more useful information.
 For example: some blocks only work if they are used together with a `Wait`-block.
 That's information someone needs to know about...